Schepp/schepp.dev/posts/rethinking-find-in-page-accessibility-making-hidden-text-work-for-everyone.md

 2.  **Styling Search Matches**: It's currently impossible to style matched text directly.
 However, future CSS pseudo-elements like [`::search-text`](https://drafts.csswg.org/css-pseudo-4/#selectordef-search-text) and [`::search-text:current`](https://github.com/w3c/csswg-drafts/issues/10527) could allow fine-grained control over search result styling.

-This experience taught me the importance of accommodating diverse navigation patterns and highlighted how evolving standards can improve accessibility for everyone.
-While `hidden="until-found"` is a step forward, there's still work to be done to make find-in-page truly universal.
+This episode taught me the importance of accommodating diverse navigation patterns and highlighted (once more) how evolving standards can improve accessibility for everyone.
+But while `hidden="until-found"` is a good step forward, there's still work to be done to make find-in-page truly universal.